uchicago-library/ipseity/README.md

 #### Parameters
 * access_token (str): An encoded jwt token
 #### Returns
-* JSON: The token, if validation occured or 401
+* JSON: The token, if validation occured, or 401

 # Environmental Variables
 ## Required